Part 0

 Improve search in sample-repo.
 Make it feel nicer.

 This request leaves the target issue, affected artifacts, completion criteria, and verification path undefined.
-An agent can produce reasonable-looking advice or partial code, but nothing in the request prevents wrong answer, forgetting, breakage, or an early stop.
+An agent can produce plausible advice or partial code, but nothing in the request prevents wrong answer, approval misses, insufficient verification, or early stopping.

 Good: